 Then, we’ll discuss some of the penalties debt collection agencies may incur for failing to follow the FDCPA and how “zombie debt” applies to the act.

 Last, we’ll talk about the future of debt collection practices and then end with some of the more interesting and unique debt collection laws by state.

-But first, here is a little background on the history of debt collection over the years.
+But first, here is a little background on the history of debt collection and debt collection laws over the years.

 The History of Debt Collection